IntranelConsulting/mythic.nz/src/help/export.md

 ### Page Metadata

-The exported Markdown files include metadata at the top of the document in YAML frontmatter syntax.
-This includes the full page title (file names have special characters removed) and information used to correctly relate child and parent pages.
+The exported Markdown files include metadata at the top of the document in [YAML frontmatter syntax](https://pandoc.org/MANUAL.html#extension-yaml_metadata_block).
+This includes the full page title and information used to correctly relate child and parent pages.
+File names have special characters removed or replaced.
 Here's an example:

 `sevlade-forest.md`
 ```
 ---
-title: Sevlade Forest
+title: Sévlade Forest
 mythicId: o810Ude5rEGSGy75PDL57A
 mythicParentId: ZxSyb2cwq0426cO7grZWkw
 ---
 # Description

-The Sevlade Forest lies to the east of Dawn Lake, north of Greycott.
+The Sévlade Forest lies to the east of Dawn Lake, north of Greycott.
 It is large and while safe near the road...
 ```

 While changing the `Title` is fine, editing `mythicId` and `mythicParentId` can cause issues when re-importing.